SHAKO: New Medal for Drone Pilots and Cyber Warriors Sparks Controversy

 SHAKO is an occasional 4GWAR posting on military history, traditions and culture.
 For the uninitiated, a shako is the tall, billed headgear worn by many armies from the Napoleonic era to about the time of the American Civil War.
 It remains a part of the dress or parade uniform of several military organizations like the corps of cadets at the U.S. Military Academy, West Point, New York.

 Entry filed under: National Security and Defense, News Developments, SHAKO, Skills and Training, Traditions, Unmanned Aircraft, Unmanned Systems.
-Tags: Bronze Star Medal, cyberwarfare, Defense, Defense Secretary Leon Panetta, Defense Warfare Medal, military aviation, UAS, UAV, unmanned aircraft.
+Tags: Bronze Star Medal, cyberwarfare, Defense Secretary Leon Panetta, Defense Warfare Medal, military aviation, Topics, UAS, UAV, unmanned aircraft.